reactivemarbles/DynamicData/README.md

 ## Dynamic Data

-Dynamic data is a portable class library which brings the power of reactive (RX) to collections.
+Dynamic data is a portable class library which brings the power of reactive (rx) to collections.

-### What is it?
+A collection which mutates can have adds, updates and removes (plus moves and re-evaluates).
+Out of the box Rx does nothing to manage any changes in a collection.
+In Dynamic Data collection changes are notified via an observable change set which is the heart of the system.
+An operator receives these notifications and then applies some logic and subsequently provides it's own notifications.
+In this way operators can be chained together to apply powerful and often very complicated operations with some very simple fluent code.

-A comprehensive library of reactive extensions, which are used to manage in-memory collections.
-As the source collection changes the operators receive a changeset which enables them to self-maintain.
+The benefit of at least 40 operators which are borne from pragmatic experience is that the management of in-memory data becomes easy and it is no exaggeration to say it can save thousands of lines of code by abstracting complicated and often repetitive operations.

-### Why use it?
+### Why is the first Nuget release version 3

-It makes the management of in-memory data easy and is no exageration to say it can save thousands of lines of code.
+Even before rx existed I had implemented a similar concept using old fashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
+My second attempt was a similar implementation to the first but using rx.
+This also failed as my understanding of rx was flawed and limited and my design forced consumers to implement interfaces.
+Then finally I got my design head on and in 2011-ish I started writing what has become dynamic data.
+All along I meant to open source it but having so utterly failed on my first 2 attempts I decided to wait

-### Give me some links
+### I've seen it before so give me some links
 - Install from Nuget  https://www.nuget.org/packages/DynamicData
 - Sample wpf project https://github.com/RolandPheasant/TradingDemo
 - Blog http://dynamicdataproject.wordpress.com
 - Feel free to feedback on twitter: [@RolandPheasant](https://twitter.com/RolandPheasant)

-### But I want to see some details
+### Getting Started

 First create a source of data: